kesettle/project3/EntertainmentChannelAnalysis.md

 Our correlation matrix and plot shows that we don’t have strong relationships between variables.
 The strongest relationship is a correlation of 0.46 between `n_tokens_content` and `num_imgs`.
-Thus, we consider remove `num_imgs` in our model fitting to avoid collinearity.
+Thus, we consider removing `num_imgs` in our model fitting to avoid collinearity.

 After producing summary statistics, some plots and tables are shown
 below: